 The NCGC will consider individuals recommended by shareholders for service as a director with respect to elections to be held at an annual meeting.
 In order for the NCGC to consider nominating a shareholder-recommended individual for election at the annual meeting, the shareholder must recommend the individual in sufficient time for the consideration and action by the NCGC.
-While no specific deadline has been set for notice of such recommendations, recommendations provided to the NCGC by a shareholder on or before November 16, 2021 (for the 2022 Annual Meeting of Shareholders) should provide adequate time for consideration and action by the NCGC, but no assurance can be made that such consideration will be completed and committee action taken by the NCGC in time for the next annual shareholders' meeting.
+While no specific deadline has been set for notice of such recommendations, recommendations provided to the NCGC by a shareholder on or before

+November 16, 2022 (for the 2023 Annual Meeting of Shareholders) should provide adequate time for consideration and action by the NCGC prior to the December 31, 2022, deadline for reporting proposed nominations to the Board.
+Recommendations submitted after such date will be considered by the NCGC, but no assurance can be made that such consideration will be completed and committee action taken by the NCGC in time for the next annual shareholders' meeting.